 It was just an honor to be able to call him one of your friends," Nick said of Forrest.Beyond physically grueling sports, Forrest endured multiple surgeries for a bilateral facial cleft that affected his appearance, Steve Goetsch said.

-We are a bit puzzled by broader story, however.
 It appears that Ehlers-Danlos was not originally listed as his cause of death.

 An autopsy showed that a D.C.
 Everest Junior High student who died Sept.
 21 during cross country practice suffered from a genetic connective tissue disorder, according to the Marathon County Medical Examiner’s office.